Collaborate with Team Members

 You can control which workspace and project to reference using the Settings menu in the app.
 Select the Follow Global Project Setting option to display data from the workspace and project specified in your project picker.

-You can attach separate documents and files to Rally work items to further elaborate or explain them:
+You can attach separate documents and files to CA Agile Central work items to further elaborate or explain them:

 - Attach mock-ups to describe stories